A tweet or two might be the perfect side helping.

 Three simple exercises, consistently practiced can transform our lives and relationships.

-INTERESTED IN BRINGING RESILIENCE AND WELLBEING TO YOUR ORGANIZATION?
+INTERESTED IN becoming a trainer or BRINGING RESILIENCE AND WELLBEING TO YOUR ORGANIZATION?

-We have over a decade of experience developing and disseminating an array of solutions in multiple industries.
+We have trained several hundred trainers and have over a decade of experience developing and disseminating an array of solutions in multiple industries.
 Since every organization has unique challenges and opportunities, we prefer to first understand your felt need before collaboratively developing a customized approach.
 In our experience, most groups prefer creating local capacity leveraging our train-the-trainer model.
-Please reach out to us for more details.
+Please access resiliencetrainer.com for additional information and reach out to us for more details.
 (Only serious inquiries please.)

 Our Current Work